wangsiwei2010/Awesome-Graph-Anomaly-Detection/README.md

 # Awesome Graph Anomaly Detection
-Collections for state-of-the-art (SOTA), novel awesome graph anomaly detecion methods (papers, codes and datasets)
+Collections for state-of-the-art (SOTA), novel awesome graph anomaly detecion methods (papers, codes and datasets) for this field.

 We are looking forward for other participants to share their papers and codes.
-If interested, please contanct <jingcan_duan@163.com> or jinhu@nudt.edu.cn.
+If interested, please contanct <jingcan_duan@163.com> or <jinhu@nudt.edu.cn>.

 ## Table of Contents